PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 [cover]
 relative = false
 +++
 Greywater is water that has already been used for something else in a residential or commercial setting.
-Bathtubs, showers, sinks, and washing machines are common sources of greywater, and the US EPA estimates that the average family of 4 uses 270 gallons of water indoors each day.
+Bathtubs, showers, sinks, and washing machines are common sources of greywater.

 Reusing a portion of this water in the garden is a practical way to conserve freshwater resources and reduce overall household water consumption, especially in regions facing increasing water scarcity.